AdobeDocs/campaign.en/help/v8/dev/api.md

 ## New APIs

 New APIs are available to manage data synchronization between [!DNL Campaign] local database and Cloud database.
-A new mechanism has also been introduced to handle API calls at the local database level to avoid latency and increase the overall performance
+A new mechanism has also been introduced to handle API calls at the local database level to avoid latency and increase the overall performance.

 [!DNL :bulb:] [New APIs are detailed in this page](new-apis.md)